chiyuzhang94/contrastive_learning_time-series_two-phase/README.md

 ![License CC BY-NC-SA](https://img.shields.io/badge/license-CC_BY--NC--SA--green.svg?style=plastic)

 This is the origin Pytorch implementation of Informer in the following paper:
 [What Constitutes Good Contrastive Learning in Time-Series Forecasting?](https://arxiv.org/abs/2306.12086).
-We developed our code based on the repository of [Informer](https://github.com/zhouhaoyi/Informer2020).
+We developed our code based on the repository of [Informer](https://github.com/zhouhaoyi/Informer2020) and [CoST](https://github.com/salesforce/CoST).

 ## Requirements